 Can you claim Universal Credit?

 The benefit is open to working age new claimants, which typically means someone aged between 18 and and the State Pension age.
 In some cases, the lower age limit can be dropped to 16.
-UC is not active everywhere and some people are still paid existing benefits (such as working tax credit or housing benefit) while they wait to switch to the new system.
-This means the UK is divided into ‘live’ or ‘full’ service areas for new benefit claimants.
+The government has stated all claimants will be moved onto UC by the end of 2024.

 How is Universal Credit paid?

-If you believe you are entitled to Universal Credit, you should start a claim as quickly as possible to avoid payment delays, as you may not receive any money for up to five weeks.
+If you believe you are entitled to Universal Credit, it maybe beneficial to make a claim as soon as possible to help avoid any potential payment delays, as you may not receive any money for up to five weeks.
 However, If someone is on a legacy benefit then they should think carefully about claiming Universal Credit, and when to claim it.
 For example they could miss out on a transitional addition, which for a small but significant number of people with disabilities could really matter.